Goals

 Result

-Fully designed document system for ~2000 employees, speeding up contract management by 30% compare to the previous system.
+- Fully designed a system for 3,000+ legal specialists, speeding up contract management by 40% vs the legacy system,

 Users